softbar/RpcTools/README.md

 of found device.

-The result is that the *local Windows* console seems to hang, but it is not like this :-( In the *Webfront console*, you can track progress in the message log.
+The result is that the *local Windows* console seems to hang, but it is not like this :-( In the *Webfront console*, you can track progress in the debug log.

 You can use **RpcConfigurator** to find and create new devices.
 If your device does not appear in the list and you have the *device